MarvinLvn/InfTrain/README.md

 - Submit CPC big models
 - Check CPC models are running / converging (plot validation loss for different training duration)
 - Check generate_study.sh has the right behavior : resubmitting models that need to be resubmitted, not resubmitting models that are done
-- Create a python script or jupyter notebook that shows the progress of the study : how many CPC models have been fully trained ?
+- Done - Create a python script or jupyter notebook that shows the progress of the study : how many CPC models have been fully trained ?
 K-means ?
 Languages models ?
 Etc
 - Prepare submission scripts for all the metrics : ABX, sSIMI, sBLIMP, sWUGGY (see with Nick)
 - Finish submission scripts to train k-means and language models.
 - Create submission scripts to extract discrete-representation